Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 data sharing.
 Understanding what this work actually involves is

-essential for designing realistic and equitable governance
+essential for designing realistic, equitable governance frameworks,

-frameworks.\textbackslash{} **Methods:** This study analyzes 6,833
+operations.\textbackslash{} **Methods:** This study analyzes 6,833

 emails from the inbox of a central operations manager at the